 Mental health emergency - if you're in crisis or despair

-If your mental or emotional state quickly gets worse, or you’re in crisis or despair, it's important to get help quickly.
+If your mental or emotional state quickly gets worse, or you’re in crisis or despair, it's important to get help fast.
 You’re not alone.
 Talk to someone you trust.
 Sharing a problem is sometimes the first step to recovery.

 Help and support